-In April 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-03, Simplifying the Presentation of Debt Issuance Costs.
+In April 2015, the FASB issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs.
 This update requires that debt issuance costs be presented in the balance sheet as a direct deduction from the associated debt liability.
-This update is effective for annual and interim periods beginning after December 15, 2015, which will require us to adopt this guidance in the first quarter of fiscal 2017.
+This update is effective for annual and interim periods for fiscal years beginning after December 15, 2015, which will require us to adopt these provisions in the first quarter of fiscal 2017.
 Early adoption is permitted for financial statements that have not been previously issued.
-The new guidance will be applied on a retrospective basis.
-We do not expect the updated guidance to have a material impact on our consolidated financial statements.
+This update will be applied on a retrospective basis.
+We do not expect the adoption of this update to have a material impact on our consolidated financial statements.

 In April 2015, the FASB issued ASU 2015-05, Customer's Accounting for Fees Paid in a Cloud Computing Arrangement.
 This update provides guidance to customers about whether a cloud computing arrangement includes a software license and the related accounting treatment.
-This update is effective for annual and interim periods beginning after December 15, 2015, which will require us to adopt this guidance in the first quarter of fiscal 2017.
+This update is effective for annual and interim periods for fiscal years beginning after December 15, 2015, which will require us to adopt these provisions in the first quarter of fiscal 2017.
 Early adoption is permitted for financial statements that have not been previously issued.
-The new guidance may be applied prospectively for all arrangements entered into or materially modified after the effective date or on a retrospective basis.
-We do not expect the updated guidance to have a material impact on our consolidated financial statements.
+This update may be applied prospectively for all arrangements entered into or materially modified after the effective date or on a retrospective basis.
+We do not expect the adoption of this update to have a material impact on our consolidated financial statements.

 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
 This update provides a comprehensive new revenue recognition model that requires a company to recognize revenue to depict the transfer of goods or services to a customer at an amount that reflects the consideration it expects to receive in exchange for those goods or services.

-The guidance also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts.
+This update also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts.
 In August 2015, the FASB issued ASU 2015-14 delaying the effective date of adoption.
 This update is now effective for annual and interim periods beginning after December 15, 2017, which will require us to adopt these provisions in the first quarter of fiscal 2019.
 Early application in fiscal 2018 is permitted.
 This update permits the use of either the retrospective or cumulative effect transition method.
-We are evaluating the effect this guidance will have on our consolidated financial statements and related disclosures.
-We have not yet selected a transition method nor have we determined the effect of the standard on our ongoing financial reporting.
+We are evaluating the effect this update will have on our consolidated financial statements and related disclosures.
+We have not yet selected a transition method nor have we determined the effect of this update on our ongoing financial reporting.